MAIN COURSES

 • 1 cup ricotta cheese

-• 2 heaping cups shredded mozzarella
+• 2-3 heaping cups shredded mozzarella (appx.
+1 lb.)

 Directions

-• Scatter 1/2 cup Parmesan over pasta and add ricotta cheese into the center to pot.
+• Scatter 1/2 cup Parmesan cheese over pasta and add ricotta cheese into the center to pot.
 Stir gently.
 You don’t want it to be homogeneous.
 You want visible streaks of ricotta cheese to remain.

-• Pour pasta mixture into a deep casserole or baking dish (4 or 5 quart capacity) and top with remaining Parmesan and all the mozzarella.
+• Pour the pasta mixture into a casserole or baking dish (4 or 5 quart capacity) and top with the remaining Parmesan and all the mozzarella.
 Bake on middle rack for about 25-30 minutes (check for doneness at appx.
 20 min), until cheese is bubbly and starting to brown.
 If you like a bronze lid of crusty cheese (you know I do), place baked ziti under your oven broiler (on high) and DO NOT WALK AWAY.
 Cheese goes from golden to burnt very quickly, so keep an eye on it.
 It should only take a few minutes under the broiler to look like mine does in the photo.
 Allow to cool for 5-10 minutes, then dig in!